Are you looking for Frequently Asked Questions about Prenatal Care?

 If you reach 40 weeks or your “due date” and have not delivered, don’t panic: The due date is just an estimate.
 About 15% of pregnant women are still pregnant on their due date.
 We will follow you closely if you go past your due date.
 If you reach one week past your due date, we usually start discussing planning your delivery by inducing labor.

 Most women have a lot of questions during pregnancy.
 Writing down your questions and bringing them to your visits will help you to remember them.
-We look forward to making this pregnancy a happy and healthy experience for you, your family, and your expectant baby.
+We look forward to helping your pregnancy be a happy and healthy experience for you, your family, and your expectant baby.

 May We Help You?